gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 5. A typical execution of the algorithm for custom experiments should be:

 ```
-	a. prepare_for_opt_{face,action} :	prepares the matrices that participate in the optimization procedure
+a. prepare_for_opt_{face,action}: prepares the matrices that participate in the optimization procedure
-	b.	main : executes the optimization
+b.	main: executes the optimization
 ```

 Data
 =====================================
+1. You can find the -necessary for the learning algorithm- outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) in .
+We also provide the ground truth of the example visual concepts.
+2. Our action categories can be found in the same link in the file manual_annotation/categories_ids_47.mat.
+An extended version of the categories is provided in manual_annotation/categories_ids.mat.

 References
 =====================================